luizoux/proffy-nlw/README.md

 > I will have to train a lot and I already have some ideas for future projects!
 Yey! :D

 #### 5th Class (August 13, 2020):
-> Again I waws veeery late for this class :(
+> Again I was veeery late for this class :(
 > I intend to continue with the project and learn more about this stack.
-I'm excited.